 Please contact me at. email@example.com

-When I first started my research in the late 1990s in the family (who thought they were related to Alexis Soyer) there was very little known about Alexis Soyer.
+When I first started my research in the late 1990s there was very little known about Alexis Soyer.
 In the world at large Alexis’ name in history was largely forgotten.
 Over several years of intense research in England and France and with the help of the internet I discovered more about Alexis Soyer.
 My aim was to get Alexis’ name recognized in history.
 Previous authors had not been fair to Alexis and much of what they had written was erroneous.
 I opined that any author that wanted to write about Alexis I would help by adding my research.
-I helped Ruth Brandon with her book ‘The people’s Chef’ and I also helped Ruth Cowen with her book ‘Relish, The Extraordinary Life of Alexis Soyer.
-Both Ruth Brandon and Ruth Cowen read My Book ‘Alexis Soyer, The First Celebrity Chef.
-Before writing and publishing their books.
+I helped Ruth Brandon with her book ‘The People’s Chef’ and I also helped Ruth Cowen with her book ‘Relish, The Extraordinary Life of Alexis Soyer.
+Both Ruth Brandon and Ruth Cowen read my Book ‘Alexis Soyer, The First Celebrity Chef, before writing and publishing their books.
 Therefore, they did not repeat the mistakes of Langley, Ray and Morris.
 Which I am very grateful for.